KatieJane07/final-project/proposal.md

 - Cat
 - Outside
 - maze mini game
-- House
-- Witch
+- Witch OR Alt Ending
-- ispy mini game
+- ispy mini game Or End
-- Bike
+- Bike Or Bike

 ## to do
 - images for find it items